Betzer09/HorseApp2/HorseApp2/README.txt

 -searching these listings
 -saving, deleting specific sires
 -searching these sires
+-Finding zip codes within a given radius from a provided zip code to find listings with

 This API is intended to be used through Microsoft Azure Portal Current URL: https://horseappservice.azurewebsites.net